MrMadguy64/Engine/README.md

 You use this software at your own risk.
 It's provided "as is" without any express or implied warranty of any kind, including warranties of merchantability or fitness for any particular purpose.
 Author isn't liable for any direct, indirect, incidental, special, exemplary, or consequential damage, caused by using this software.

 **Please note!** If you want to launch game's exe directly - then copy Data directory to exe's directory.
+Please remember, that Game.exe doesn't contain HX stub!
+You should install HXLDR32.EXE as TSR before trying to run Game.exe.

 **System requirements:**